 Short Story Submission Topic: What was one of your favorite past trips?
 Why did this trip stand out?

-Ambassador Prize Kit: 2 pairs of Tubbs Wilderness Snowshoes, 2 pairs of Tubbs 2-Part Snowshoe Poles, 2 sets of men’s or women’s gaiters, Tubbs custom belt, Tubbs water bottle and Tubbs branded playing cards.
-Retail value: $575.
+Ambassador Gear Kit: 2 pairs of Tubbs FLEX RDG snowshoes, 2 pairs of Tubbs 2-Part Snowshoe Poles, 2 sets of men’s or women’s gaiters, Tubbs custom belt, a Tubbs beanie and other perks.

 Do you plan backpacking trips in the winter?
 Or do you prefer to leave the trail behind to make your own?
 If backcountry travel is your favorite way to spend time in the winter, you would be a perfect fit in this category!
 We want to hear where you like to go, how to best tackle backcountry adventure, and what your tips and tricks are.

 Short Story Submission Topic: What was your most brazen snowshoe adventure?
 What made it stand out?